 My introduction to puppetry included making puppets, props, scenery, and stage construction.
 Puppet Theater is a smaller version of creating a movie.
 There is much to learn and a need for creativity, imagination, and arts and crafts skills.
-Typical of entertainment it will demand commitment and time.
+It will demand commitment and time.
 But it is great fun!

 Example of my puppet introduction:

 The director of the group wanted to do the Cinderella story.
 The construction of the puppets and the stage was not a problem.
 However, designing and making Cinderella’s mice-drawn carriage and turning the mice into men became a challenge.
 The most difficult item was making her crystal clear shoe.
 There was also a need for miniature lighting.

 Some scenes were solved with shadow puppetry.
 If a physical product could not be made or if there was a transition problem, the shadow puppets came to the rescue.

 My learning was on-the-job training and my trainer was my mentor.
 An apprenticeship with an experienced puppeteer is one form of education.

 There are books available for self-study, as well as online courses, or local workshops.
 Many universities offer classes.

 What do you need to learn?

 - The craft of acting to prepare for work in television, movies, festivals and events, theater, and parties.